Excerpt: Iván D'onadío & Gustavo Valdivia, In Every Leaf of the Forest

 𖤘 Short: Documentary, Ethnographic, Experimental

 Those Beneath the Grass is a video work which formed part of an installation by Takuya Watanabe.
-The film explores the entangled histories and relationships between humans and plants, focussing on the quiet, repetitive labor of grass cutting.
+The film explores the entangled histories and relationships between humans and plants, through the repetitive labor of grass cutting.
 In the depopulated village of Ohara (Fukui Prefecture, Japan) only one elderly resident remains – Masao.
 The landscape, once shaped by human habitation, is now steadily being reclaimed by thriving vegetation – yet he continues to mow the grass each day.

 As the camera turns to the ground beneath our feet, a quiet diversity of plant life is revealed.
 By tracing their origins, the work uncovers narratives of global trade, rural-urban imbalance, and the reciprocal ties between people and plants.
-The mowed paths become “contact zones”: spaces where human and plant life intersect and influence one another.
+The mowed paths become “contact zones” – spaces where human and plant life intersect and influence one another.
 In attending closely to the grass, it gradually reveals how these interspecies entanglements reach into broader social structures.

 Takuya Watanabe creates video installations that explore themes of migration and labor, drawing on engagement with local communities and research into contemporary social conditions.